EasonLiaw/Smart_Performance_Database_System/README.md

 - “105” is Vietnam
 - “106” is Philippines
 - “107” is Cambodia

-In addition, Post_code and Country are identified as minimum mandatory details for a location and hence have constraint “NOT NULL”.

 Column Name	| Description	| Data Type	| Constraints
 --- | --- | --- | ---